Form Validation and Submission

 Now if you go to the contact form page the send button should work.
 It will invoke the submit action which in turn will return some html.

-If you fill it corectly, you should see the "Thank you" page.
+If you fill it correctly, you should see the "Thank you" page.

 Submit Result